PetrKorab/Arabica/docs/source/Line plot.rst

 It procceeds in this way:

-* **lowercasing**: reviews are made lowercase so that capital letters don't affect n-gram calculations (e.g., "Tree" is not treated differently from "tree")
+* **lowercasing**: reviews are made lowercase - capital letters don't affect n-gram calculations (e.g., "Tree" is not treated differently from "tree")

 * **punctuation cleaning**